bennysun1/ds334_final_project/README.md

 # 🇺🇸 Data Visualization Final Project 🇺🇸

-This project aims to analyze 🦅 US presidential 🦅 elections by testing the efficient market hypothesis, which argues market prices reflect all available information.
+This project aims to analyze whether betting markets provide a superior benchmark for candidate support than polls in 🦅 US presidential 🦅 elections.
+Many hypothesize betting markets should be a more accurate reflection of public sentiment because of the efficient market hypothesis, which argues market prices reflect all available information.
 The analysis is facilitated through a Shiny app that provides interactive visualizations and insights into election trends and predictions comparing data from betting markets with polling data.

 ## Data Sources